-Many vendors are releasing products and enhancements into the Data Preparation space recently, including:
+Many vendors are releasing products and enhancements into the data preparation space, including:

-Data Preparation tools allow the analyst faster turnaround and speed to market since other teams are not required for development.
+Data preparation tools allow the analyst faster turnaround and speed-to-market because other teams are not required for development.
 They also allow the user to do quick data discovery and improve bad data by applying some simple rules.
-For up-front analysis and departmental analytics in environments with limited IT resources, or a quick Proof-of-Concept (POC), Data Preparation tools can achieve strong business results and greatly reduce time-to-market.
+For upfront analysis and departmental analytics in environments with limited IT resources, or a quick proof-of-concept (POC), data prep tools can achieve strong business results and greatly reduce time-to-market.

-Data Preparation tools are not a panacea, and like many new methods, tools, and procedures have some negative fit use cases as well.
-The biggest challenge to a self-service Data Preparation tool is the governance, standardization, and enterprise use of the data.
+Data prep tools are not a panacea and – like many new methods, tools, and procedures – have some negative fit use cases as well.
+The biggest challenge to a self-service data prep tool is the governance, standardization, and enterprise use of the data.
 For effective use of these tools beyond the departmental use or POC, strong governance is needed to keep the data under control.
-Otherwise, the tools could hinder the overall data efforts and impede progress by allowing multiple values and interpretations of the data when depending on the user of the data preparation tool.
+Otherwise, the tools could hinder the overall data efforts and impede progress by allowing multiple values and interpretations of the data depending on the user.

-A full description of data governance for data preparation tools (to be included in more detail in a future blog) includes:
+A full description of data governance for data preparation tools includes: